baraamallah/HARMUN_TRACKER/README.md

     *   Go to the "Sign-in method" tab.
     *   **Enable the Email/Password provider.** This is required for the current login page.
     *   Go to the "Users" tab and **add at least one user** (e.g., your admin account that will be the Superior Admin).
 Note the UID of this user.
 This UID will be used as the `OWNER_UID`.
+    *   **For other users you intend to make 'admin' via the Superior Admin panel**: These users must *also* exist in Firebase Authentication (e.g., they can sign up via your app if you implement a sign-up flow, or you can add them manually in the Firebase Console).
+The Superior Admin panel grants them an *application role* in Firestore; it does not create their Firebase Authentication account.

 ### Project Setup